Revised on 28 July 2020, 8:00 a.m.

 As of 18 March 2020, only four airports located in Toronto, Montreal, Calgary, and Vancouver accept international flights.
 Flights arriving from the U.S., Mexico, the Caribbean, or Saint-Pierre and Miquelon are not affected by this measure and can land at their regular destinations.

-No foreign national can fly to Canada from a country other than the U.S. unless they fit in a specific list of exemptions, such as family members of Canadian citizens and permanent residents, crew members, diplomats, individuals with letters from a consular official, or persons who have been in the U.S. or Canada during the last 14 days.
+No foreign national can fly to Canada from a country other than the U.S. unless they fit in a specific list of exemptions, such as family members of Canadian citizens and permanent residents, crew members, diplomats or individuals with letters from a consular official.
+As noted above, as of 9 June 2020, immediate family members are not subject to the “essential” test but must be coming to Canada for a stay of more than 15 days.
 A passenger flying in from the U.S. may still be refused entry into Canada if the purpose of the trip is deemed non-essential.

 3. Exemption for Temporary Foreign Workers